ovidiuc/django-invitations/README.md

     If set to `None` (the default), invitation email subjects will be prefixed with the name of the current Site in brackets (such as `[example.com]`).
 Set this to a string to for a custom email subject prefix, or an empty string for no prefix.

+    `INVITATIONS_EMAIL_NON_UNIQUE_AND_NULL` (default=`False`)

+    Boolean.
+Specifies whether the email the invite is sent to can be `Null` and non-unique.
+Changing this value on an existing project requires creating/applying migrations and, if changing from `True` to `False`, making sure the existing email addresses in the database are unique.
+It is usefull when you want to generate invite codes for offline use and you don't know the email address of the user.
+Not tested with `django-allauth`

 *  `INVITATIONS_INVITATION_MODEL` (default=`invitations.Invitation`)

     App registry path of the invitation model used in the current project, for customization purposes.